openstack/nova/api-guide/source/general_info.rst

 -  **Quotas**

-   An upper bound on the amount of resources any individual tenant may consume.
+   An upper limit on the amount of resources any individual tenant may consume.
    Quotas can be used to limit the number of servers a tenant creates, or the amount of disk space consumed, so that no one tenant can overwhelm the system and prevent normal operation for others.
 Changing quotas is an